floweredscarf/su25/labs/lab12/index.md

 similar to the search algorithm for binary search trees.
 Assume that within a node, we check elements from left to right.

-Discuss the following with someone in your lab, based on the tree above:
+Think about the following questions based on the tree above:

-1. What is the order in which we check elements when we search for 7 (a element in the tree)?
+1. What is the order in which we check elements when we search for 7 (an element in the tree)?
-2. What is the order in which we check elements when we search for 13 (a element not in the tree)?
+2. What is the order in which we check elements when we search for 13 (an element not in the tree)?

 <details markdown="block">
 <summary markdown="block">
 **Answers (click to view):**
 </summary>
-1. Check 5, see that it's greater.
-Check 9, see that it's smaller, explore to the middle child.
-Check 7, see that we've found the element.
+1. Check 5, and see that it's greater.
+Check 9, see that it's smaller, and explore to the middle child.
+Check 7, and see that we've found the element.
-2. Check 5, see that it's greater.
-Check 9, see that it's greater, explore to the right child.
-Check 10, see that it's greater.
-Check 12, see that it's greater.
-No more children, so conclude that it's not in the tree.
+2. Check 5, and see that it's greater.
+Check 9, and see that it's greater, and explore to the right child.
+Check 10, and see that it's greater.
+Check 12, and see that it's greater.
+There's no more children, so we conclude that it's not in the tree.
 </details>

 ### Insertion into a 2-3 Tree